 A Cooperating State of EUMETSAT since 2004, Latvia joined the organisation as a Member State in May 2009.
-The contact point for EUMETSAT in Latvia is State-owned limited liability company "Latvian Environment, Geology and Meteorology Centre" (www.meteo.lv).
+The contact point for EUMETSAT in Latvia is the state-owned limited liability company "Latvian Environment, Geology and Meteorology Centre" (https://videscentrs.lvgmc.lv).
 The Latvian contribution to EUMETSAT annually amounts to EUR 0.503 million.